AntonioTorres23/OpenGL_Notes/PBR Theory.md

 $\LARGE{f_{lambert} = \frac{c}{\pi}}$

 With $c$ being the albedo or surface color (think of the diffuse surface texture).
-The divide by pi is there to normalize the diffuse light as the earlier denoted integral that contains the BRDF is scaled by $\Large{\pi}$ (we'll get to that in then )
+The divide by pi is there to normalize the diffuse light as the earlier denoted integral that contains the BRDF is scaled by $\Large{\pi}$ (we'll get to that in the [IBL](https://learnopengl.com/PBR/IBL/Diffuse-irradiance) notes).

+You may wonder how this Lambertian diffuse relates to the diffuse lighting we've been using before: the surface color may